cutterdawes/PotemkinActivations/README.md

 # Potemkin Benchmark Documentation

-Welcome to the documentation for our datasets supporting the Potemkin Benchmark.
-Our analysis is organized into two primary components: the **Benchmark Dataset** and the **Automatic Evaluation**.
-Below, we provide detailed instructions on how to utilize each component effectively.
+Welcome to the documentation for the datasets supporting the Potemkin Benchmark.
+This guide is structured into two main components:

+* **Benchmark Dataset**
+* **Automatic Evaluation**

+Below, you'll find detailed instructions to effectively utilize each component.

 ## Benchmark Dataset

-The `BenchmarkDataset` directory is organized into four distinct sets of labels, each stored within its respective subdirectory:
+The `BenchmarkDataset` directory is organized into four distinct categories, each contained within its own subdirectory:

 * **Define**
 * **Classify**